-We have granted the Underwriter an option to purchase five-year warrants to purchase shares equal to 5.0% of the common stock, and if applicable, Pre-Funded Warrants sold in this offering at the same exercise price and terms of any warrants issued to investors in this offering.
+We have granted the Underwriter an option to purchase five-year warrants to purchase shares equal to 5.0% of the common stock, the shares underlying the Series B warrants, and if applicable, Pre-Funded Warrants sold in this offering at the same exercise price and terms of the Series A warrants issued to investors in this offering, provided that such portion of the Underwriter warrants representing 5.0% of the Series B warrant shares shall only be exercisable pro rata upon the exercise of the Series B warrants.

-The underwriter expects to deliver the shares to purchasers on or about .
-2024.
+The underwriter expects to deliver the shares to purchasers on or about February 2, 2024.